nus-cs2103/website-base/admin/common-commentary-fragment.md

 </div>
 <div tags="m--tic2002">

 Let's learn about the _requirements_ aspect of SE projects.
-Although you have already started your module project (which didn't require heavy work on the requirements aspect), it is good to learn more about this topic, so that you can use it in future projects.
+Although you have already started your course project (which didn't require heavy work on the requirements aspect), it is good to learn more about this topic, so that you can use it in future projects.
 </div>
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->